If you’ve ever been in a tight financial situation, you know how the feeling goes.

 For some, this might seem a little stressful.
 And it’s true, you do need to have the will to deal with children (and their parents) along with the strain of a birthday party.

-But some people find the work easy, even gratifying– so this is a job that you should look into if you can handle it.
+But some people find the work easy and even gratifying.
+This is a job that you should look into if you can handle it.

 14. Become a Paid Participant in a Medical Trials